 A child's permanent home address is considered to be a residential property that is the child's only or main residence and not an address at which your child might sometimes stay or sleep due to your own domestic or special arrangements.
-The address must be the pupil's home address on the day you completed your application form and which is either owned by the child's parent, parents or guardian, OR leased to or rented by the child's parent, parents or guardian under a lease or written rental agreement.
+The address must be the pupil's home address on the day you completed your application form and which is either owned by the child's parent, parents or guardian, OR leased to or rented by the child's parent, parents or guardian, OR leased to or rented by the child's parent parents or guardian under a lease or written rental agreement.
 If you live separately from your partner but share responsibility for your child, and the child lives at two different addresses during the week, we will regard the home address as the one at which the child sleeps for the majority of weekdays.